-The first time I made this soup I got the shock of my life.
+The first time I made this Spiced Tomato Soup I got the shock of my life.

 Finbar, my 18-month-old and staunch carb-lover actually let out a long appreciative ‘yuuummm’ from his side of the dining table after his first mouth full.